mayu-live/framework/klenod-plan.md

 Add short dated entries here.
 Link commits in both repositories when a milestone spans them.

+- 2026-09-07: Added an encrypted session-transfer integration test using a fresh Klenod provider.
+It verifies that component classes resolve again, SVG metadata is persisted as its stable URL, and a restored listener invokes its component callback.
+Persisted descriptors and component state now omit transient VDOM references that would retain Klenod's anonymous export modules.

 - 2026-09-07: Removed the unreachable legacy `Mayu::Watcher`, its direct
   `listen` dependency, and the unused `AddStyleSheet` patch.
 Updated the